dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ```

 ### 📌 Try-with-Resources for Clean Resource Management
-/**
- * The try-with-resources statement ensures that each resource is closed at the end of the statement.
+The try-with-resources statement ensures that each resource is closed at the end of the statement.
- * This simplifies code by eliminating the need for explicit finally blocks for resource cleanup.
+This simplifies code by eliminating the need for explicit finally blocks for resource cleanup.
- *
- * @since Java 7
- */

 ```java
 /**
  * Reads all lines from a file into a list, using try-with-resources for automatic resource management.